Everyone loves a personal touch.

 Human beings are inclined to engage with content that they find personally interesting and relevant to their needs.

-That explains why personalised content marketing has remained a hot topic for a such a long tome.
+That explains why personalised content writing and marketing has remained a hot topic for a such a long tome.
 And today, it’s more than using first name and geographic locations.

 Here are some statistics that prove the power of personalization:

 - 70% of internet users are frustrated with brands that send irrelevant emails.